surniaulula/wpsso/readme.txt

 = 8.32.0-dev.1 =

-(TBD) None.
+(2021/06/21) Added a new SSO &gt; Advanced Settings &gt; Caching &gt; Cache Attachment Markup option.

 = 8.31.0 =

 (2021/06/18) Added a snackbar reminder in the block editor in case there are any important error messages under the SSO notification icon.
+Added a new SSO &gt; Advanced Settings &gt; Caching &gt; Cache Date Archive Markup option.

 = 8.30.2 =